-St Alban's (pictured in the middle)
+St Alban's (pictured on the right)

 St Alban's at the head of the Pauatahanui inlet has special historic significance in the Pauatahanui area.
 In 2006 we celebrated the 110th anniversary of the church, designed by the Diocesan architect Frederick de Jersey Clere.
-Prior to 1896 Anglicans worshipped in the chapel built for "all denominations of Protestant Christians resident in Pauatahanui and neighbourhood".
+Prior to 1896 Anglicans worshiped in the chapel built for "all denominations of Protestant Christians resident in Pauatahanui and neighbourhood".

 St Alban’s Church is a simple, but elegantly composed and proportioned, Gothic Revival timber building and is an eloquent expression of the style executed in local materials.
 The church architect was Frederick de Jersey Clere.
 The plan is a plain rectangle, with a small porch at the south-west corner, a small vestry wing at the south-east corner and a semi-circular apse at the east end.
 The exterior of the church is distinctive for its dramatically sloped roof, tall bell-tower, gable screen, and rhythmic arrangement of timber buttresses and lancet windows.
 The roof is sheathed in corrugated iron and follows around the apse in a series of triangular segments, the walls are clad with weatherboards and the joinery is entirely in timber.
 The vestry and porch have low gabled roofs.
 The buttresses are placed on the sides of the building only and do not extend around the apse - these heavy-looking elements, shingled on the top edges, give strong pattern to the exterior of the building and add considerable visual interest.
 The bell-tower is sufficiently tall to be seen over the wider Pauatahanui area, despite the many mature trees surrounding the building.The bell from the ship Inconstant was given to St Alban’s by John Plimmer, one of the subscribers to the new (1895) church building fund.